plant-humanities/essays/tamarack/README.md

        layout="vertical">

 ### Introduction
 One [Ojibwe](https://pluralism.org/anishinaabe-ojibwe-ways) legend tells of a lone chickadee who sought shelter under a Tamarack tree in winter.
 During a fierce storm, the chickadee was cold, trapped, and alone.
 Chickadee asked the Tamarack tree to lower its branches for warmth, but the tree refused.
-For this, the Great Spirit, *Wenabozho,* punished the Tamarack.
+For this, the Great Spirit, [*Wenabozho*](Q833857), punished the Tamarack.
 <param ve-entity eid="Q833857" title="Wenabozho">
 <param ve-image fit="cover" url="https://upload.wikimedia.org/wikipedia/commons/2/2a/Larix_sibirica_with_golden_foliage.jpg"
        label="Tamarack Tree needles turn a golden yellow in autumn.
 Image source: Wikimedia Commons">